Five rules can help travelers avoid airline flight delays and change fees

 The early flights almost always take off on time.
 There are no bags to be transferred from other flights, smaller crowds at TSA, shorter lines for baggage check-in, and so forth.
 Plus, if the first flight of the day is late, that airline knows that the rest of that aircraft’s flights will face similar problems.

-Virtually every other airline assesses a penalty for missing a flight, even when it is not the passenger’s fault.
-Plus, cancellations can cost $200 for domestic flights and $300 or more for international itineraries.
+Virtually every other airline has a two-hour missed flight rule.
+However, flight changes and cancellations can cost $200 for domestic flights and $300 or more for international itineraries.

 The solution is to fly on non-stop routes.
 Those flights are not subject to making any connections.
 If all goes well after takeoff, there are few chances for additional delays.

 All airlines, through the efforts of Travelers United, now must include delay data on their websites.
-It is not always easy to find, but it must be available to passengers so that they know whether the schedules are realistic or misleading.
+Though missing connections is costly, the data is not always easy to find, but it must be available to passengers.
+It is the only way passengers know whether the schedules are realistic or misleading.
 This requirement is now a federal regulation.

 More families with more checked baggage are traveling.
-Plus, infrequent travelers are more unsure of TSA security checkpoint procedures than road warriors and there are far fewer children on flights.
+That means more flight delays.
+Plus, infrequent travelers are more unsure of TSA security checkpoint procedures than road warriors and there are far more children on flights.
 All these factors are enough to change the airport and flight experience and make it seem like the end of the world for seasoned travelers.

 The extra time needed to navigate through airports, check-in, and security all mean more opportunities for a missed connection.
 So, travelers should make sure that they can avoid flight delays by leaving extra time to maneuver through airports, wait in baggage check lines, and get seated on aircraft.